stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 I am talking about achieving scale, **not** removing or replacing your onshore talent.

-If you have #stratapp and remote working in place, you can scale through offshoring.
+If you have #stratapp and remote working, you can scale through a new approach to offshoring.

 ### fast track the development of your best talent